UUCY Community and Family Gardens

 4. You then get a plot by doing three things:

 Returning gardeners must renew each year for a plot (its not automatic) but will be given first preference and permitted to keep the same plot if they wish.
 Plots are held until January 31.

 This website provides gardening information and websites about gardening.

 Upgrades to the Family Garden Program for 2016

 Work Day Tool Availability.

-We’ll be starting Saturday morning work days for the Community Gardens in the spring, which means the garage will be open, and tools will be available.
+Saturday morning work days for the Community Gardens start in the spring, which means the garage will be open, and tools will be available.
+The start time is usually 10:00, and varies a bit with the weather (earlier if a hot day, cancelled if stormy).
 If your schedule permits working on your plot Saturday mornings, this is an opportunity to use the various tools the church has, such as:

 · Watering cans

 The church now owns a tiller.
 If you want to get your plot tilled contact me to arrange it.